 Learn about best practices and evidence-based care for patients living with Dementia and Alzheimer’s disease.

-- ECHO Hub at the Alzheimer’s Association launches September 13, 2018.
+- ECHO Hub at the Alzheimer’s Association launched in September of 2018.

 - 60-minute sessions every other week, for 12 sessions over 6 months

 - Schedule – meets every other Thursday, 12-1:00 pm Central Time

 - Dr. Eric Tangalos – Mayo Clinic – Internist/Geriatrician

 - Dr. Jared Brosch – Indiana University School of Medicine - Neurologist